Church of the Highlands: History

+As of April 10, 2025, Church of the Highlands listed 27 campuses in Alabama and Georgia.
+Its most recently built campus is the Opelika campus in Opelika, Alabama that hosted its first services on April 13, 2025 for Easter weekend.

+In 2023, the church opened "The Lodge at Grants Mill" on its main campus in Irondale, Alabama.
+The lodge functions as a place where pastors can rest according to Hodges.
+It is part of Hodges's effort to host pastors needing to be "refreshed, rejuvenated and refocused on their calling" during a time when "pastoral burnout is at an all-time high."

+According to a 2024 church census, it claimed a weekly attendance of 60,000 people.

 Affiliations

 Church of the Highlands is affiliated with the Association of Related Churches (ARC).
 Its pastoral staff are among the founding members of ARC.

 Highlands College was founded by Church of the Highlands staff.

 Students of the college serve on various teams at the church.
-Highlands College states that they offer, "a unique approach to higher education through a holistic training experience," and focus on 4 areas of instruction: academic instruction, ministry training, character formation, and spiritual development.
-Students who attend Highlands College have the option to receive a degree through the college's affiliation with Southeastern University (SEU).
+Highlands College states that they offer, "a unique approach to higher education through a holistic training experience," and focus on four areas of instruction: academic instruction, ministry training, character formation, and spiritual development.
+In 2023, the college was granted initial accreditation by the Association for Biblical Higher Education Commission on Accreditation.